NASA releases new photos of Jupiter — and a recording of its moon that sounds like R2-D2

 Scientists are now setting up to detail Jupiter’s ring.
 Much like Saturn and Uranus, the gas giant has a faint ring of dust created by two of its moons.
 The spacecraft already took a look at it from inside the ring — an observation that allowed the researchers to see the Perseus constellation from a different perspective.

-“What always impresses me is we wind up discovering all kinds of stuff that we never anticipated,” Connerney said.
+“What always impresses me is we wind up discovering all kinds of stuff that we never anticipated,” said Jack Connerney, Juno’s deputy principal investigator.

 Jupiter is unlike the eight other planets in our solar system.
 With the exception of a rocky core, the planet is made of gaseous and liquid elements.
 Surrounded by electrons, protons and ions that rapidly bounce around, Jupiter’s cloud cover has a layer of liquid metallic hydrogen.
 Its core remains a mystery, but scientists believe a motley of diffused elements that are heavier than helium are at the very center.
-This configuration paves the way for a dynamo — or the source of a magnetic field — Connerney said.
+This configuration paves the way for a dynamo — or the source of a magnetic field — Connerney, an astrophysicist at the NASA Goddard Space Flight Center in Greenbelt, Md., said.

 The result, he said, are “spectacular aurorae, or tremendous depositions of energy.”
 Much like our own Northern Lights, but thousands of times brighter.

-Note: Correction: An earlier version of this article omitted the first name of Jack Connerney, an astrophysicist at the NASA Goddard Space Flight Center.
-The article has been corrected.